 - Provide a loving home and to nurture a Seeing Eye Dogs puppy

-- Help to socialise them in everyday situations
+- Help to socialise them

 - Teach them basic skills such as toilet training, to sit, and to walk nicely on a lead.